Blog

 When an employer approves an employee’s request for flexible work arrangements, they aren’t legally required to visit the home or provide safe equipment.
 Employers are only required to give the employee general recommendations and information to create a safe working environment.

 If, on the other hand, the employer requests the employee to work remotely, they do have to legally provide and ensure a safe working environment.
 Employers should encourage a healthy and safe work environment.
+Employers should draw up a Risk Inventory and Evaluation (RI&E) document that examines the employee’s home work space and ensure they will be working in a safe and healthy environment before granting work-from-home requests.

 This includes: